 Directions:

-- Pour the batter into the prepared pans and bake about 20 minutes.
+5. Immediately pour the batter into the prepared pans and bake about 20-25 minutes.
 Always bake for a few minutes less if you’ve never made this recipe before, so you don’t over-bake the cakes.
 You can always add more time, you can’t take away.
 When you start to smell it, it’s probably almost done.
 Give the pan a jiggle when you start smelling it.
 Keep adding 3 minutes on your time and checking it again.
 It should jiggle like solid pudding, not like jello.
 It will continue baking in your pan after you take it out of the oven.
 If you’re unsure, you can put a knife in the middle and it should come out with a few crumbs.
+The center of the cake tends to sink a little but that’s okay!
+It will be delicious and moist and covered with frosting anyway.

 CHOCOLATE FROSTING RECIPE